-Tag # 1A32.2 Individual Service Plan Standard Level Deficiency Implementation (Residential Implementation) • NMAC 7.26.5.16.C and D Development of the ISP.
+Tag # 1A32.1 Administrative Case File: Individual Service Plan Implementation (Not Standard Level Deficiency Completed at Frequency) NMAC 7.26.5.16.C and D Development of the ISP.
 Implementation of the ISP.
 The ISP shall be implemented according to the timelines determined by the IDT and as specified in the ISP for each stated desired outcomes and action plan.
-C. The IDT shall review and discuss information interview, the Agency did not implement the ISP according to the timelines determined by the IDT and as specified in the ISP for each stated desired outcomes and action plan for 1 of 10 individuals.
+Based on administrative record review, the Agency did not implement the ISP according to the timelines determined by the IDT and as specified in the ISP for each stated desired outcomes and action plan for 3 of 27 individuals.
 Provider: State your Plan of Correction for the deficiencies cited in this tag here (How is the deficiency going to be corrected?
-This can be specific to each deficiency cited or if possible an overall correction?): → and recommendations with the individual, with the goal of supporting the individual in attaining desired outcomes.
+This can be specific to each deficiency cited or if possible an overall correction?): → C. The IDT shall review and discuss information and recommendations with the individual, with the goal of supporting the individual in attaining desired outcomes.
 The IDT develops an ISP based upon the individual's personal vision statement, strengths, needs, interests and preferences.
 The ISP is a dynamic document, revised periodically, as needed, and amended to reflect progress towards personal goals and achievements consistent with the individual's future vision.
-This regulation is consistent with standards established for individual plan development as set forth by the commission on the accreditation of rehabilitation facilities (CARF) and/or other program accreditation approved and adopted by the developmental disabilities division and the department of health.
-It is the policy of the developmental disabilities division (DDD), that to the extent permitted by funding, each individual receive supports and services that will assist and encourage independence and productivity in the community and attempt to prevent regression or loss of current capabilities.
-Services and supports include specialized and/or generic services, training, education and/or treatment as determined by the IDT and documented in the ISP.
-D. The intent is to provide choice and obtain opportunities for individuals to live, work and play with full participation in their communities.
-As indicated by Individuals ISP the following was found with regards to the implementation of ISP Outcomes: Supported Living Data Collection/Data Tracking/Progress with regards to ISP Outcomes: Individual #4 • According to the Live Outcome; Action Step for will gather cans he has collected. is to be completed 1 time per week.
-Evidence found indicated it was not being completed at the required frequency as indicated in the ISP for 7/4 - 20, 2018.
-(Date of home visit: 07/23/2018) Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
+This regulation is consistent with standards established for individual plan As indicated by Individuals ISP the following was found with regards to the implementation of ISP Outcomes: Supported Living Data Collection/Data Tracking/Progress with regards to ISP Outcomes: Individual #20 • According to the Fun Outcome; Action Step for " will save money for his trips" is to be completed 1 time per week.
+Evidence found indicated it was not being completed at the Provider: Enter your ongoing Quality Assurance/Quality Improvement processes as it related to this tag number here (What is going to be done?
 How many individuals is this going to affect?
 How often will this be completed?
 Who is responsible?
-What steps will be taken if issues are found?): →
+What steps will be taken if development as set forth by the commission on the accreditation of rehabilitation facilities (CARF) and/or other program accreditation approved and adopted by the developmental disabilities division and the department of health.
+It is the policy of the developmental disabilities division (DDD), that to the extent permitted by required frequency as indicated in the ISP for 9/2018.
+Family Living Data Collection/Data Tracking/Progress with regards to ISP Outcomes: issues are found?): → funding, each individual receive supports and services that will assist and encourage independence and productivity in the community and attempt to prevent regression or loss of current capabilities.
+Services and supports include specialized and/or generic services, training, education and/or treatment as determined by the IDT and documented in the Individual #1 According to the Live Outcome; Action Step for " will update calendar weekly with scheduled events" is to be completed 1 time per week.
+Evidence found indicated it was not being completed at the required frequency as indicated in the ISP for 9/2018.
+ISP.
+D. The intent is to provide choice and obtain opportunities for individuals to live, work and Customized In-Home Supports Data Collection/Data Tracking/Progress with regards to ISP Outcomes: